 The employee matters agreement also will describe the general treatment of outstanding SYNNEX equity awards held by SYNNEX employees and Concentrix employees.
-As of the separation, (1) outstanding SYNNEX equity awards, whether held by SYNNEX employees, Concentrix employees or former employees of SYNNEX or Concentrix, will remain outstanding, and (2) each SYNNEX equity award holder will receive a new Concentrix equity award that relates to the same number of shares of Concentrix common stock as the number of shares of SYNNEX common stock to which the corresponding SYNNEX equity award relates.
-In order to preserve the aggregate value of stock options held by each equity award holder the exercise price of SYNNEX and Concentrix stock options will be modified as necessary to preserve the same ratio of the exercise price to the per share value of the underlying stock as existed prior to the separation.
-The newly granted Concentrix awards generally will have substantially the same terms, vesting conditions, post-termination exercise rules and other restrictions that applied to the corresponding SYNNEX awards immediately before the separation.
+As of the separation, each outstanding SYNNEX equity award, other than the Spin-off Retention Awards and the SYNNEX executive officer LTI awards, whether held by a SYNNEX employee, a Concentrix employee or a former employee of SYNNEX or Concentrix, will be converted into a SYNNEX equity award and a Concentrix equity award that each relates to the same number of shares of SYNNEX common stock or Concentrix common stock, as the case may be, as the number of shares of SYNNEX common stock to which the SYNNEX equity award relates prior to the separation.
+In order to preserve the aggregate value of stock options held by each equity award holder the exercise price of each SYNNEX and Concentrix stock option will be modified as necessary to preserve the same ratio of the exercise price to the per share value of the underlying stock as existed prior to the separation.
+The converted SYNNEX and Concentrix awards will have the same terms, vesting conditions, post-termination exercise rules and other restrictions that applied to the corresponding SYNNEX awards immediately before the separation, except that, for converted awards held by Concentrix employees, references to service with SYNNEX will be deemed to refer to service with Concentrix.